 Click here for a video lesson on your compressor’s threshold setting:

 How should you set the compressor threshold setting?

-Its that simple… The compressor will compress any audio signal that breaches the threshold.
+It’s that simple… The compressor will compress any audio signal that breaches the threshold.
 But the compressor will not compress anything that remains beneath it.
 Once you are comfortable with the idea of how the compression threshold setting works, I recommend that you move on to the compressor’s ratio setting.
-That’s because the ratio is the setting on a compressor which allows you to determine how much the signal is turned down by once it has breached the threshold.
+That’s because the ratio is the setting on a compressor that allows you to determine how much the signal is turned down once it has crossed the threshold.